 During my honours, I also tested a new detection method of testing for the fungus (Batratchochytrium dendrobatidis – Bd), which causes Chytridiomycosis disease, at pond sites out in the field.
 Previously, methods for detecting Bd have been by the capture and swabbing of amphibians at each pond site.
 The swab samples are then taken to a lab, were a PCR is conducted with a resulting positive or negative result.
 The detection of one frog as positive would mean that pond site would also be positive.
 A new form of detecting whether a pond site is positive (which is not as resource intensive as catching and swabbing amphibians), is filtering water from pond sites to determine, also through a PCR, whether a site is positive or negative.
 In the literature, others have used this method in the field and found positive results.
 However, no water filter samples returned a positive result in my study, (even if the site was a known positive).
 The results of this study are under review.

 My research history

-Following on from my honours thesis, I currently have the opportunity to extend my water sampling trials to laboratory trials with Michael Driessen from DPIPWE, and Scott Carver.
+Following on from my honours thesis, we are extending the water sampling trials within the laboratory, with Michael Driessen & Elise Dewar from DPIPWE/NRE.
 The results will determine whether we can use water filtering in the TWWHA if certain environmental attributes are within a certain range (eg. pH or temperature) or if inhibitors within natural water is influencing our PCR results, and what we can do about it.